arduino/help-center-content/content/Software Support/Upload/dfu-util-errors-when-uploading-exit-status-74.md

 To resolve the error, disconnect any extra boards or dfu capable devices you have connected to your computer.

+> [!NOTE]
-> **Note:** The port selection is not considered when dfu-util is used for uploading the sketch.
+> The port selection is not considered when dfu-util is used for uploading the sketch.

 ---